Zeek Package Index¶

 Support for postprocessors in the logging framework.

-The Broker communication framework facilitates connecting to remote Bro instances to share state and transfer events.
+The Broker communication framework facilitates connecting to remote Zeek instances to share state and transfer events.

-The input framework provides a way to read previously stored data either as an event stream or into a Bro table.
+The input framework provides a way to read previously stored data either as an event stream or into a Zeek table.

-The analyzer framework allows to dynamically enable or disable Bro’s protocol analyzers, as well as to manage the well-known ports which automatically activate a particular analyzer for new connections.
+The analyzer framework allows to dynamically enable or disable Zeek’s protocol analyzers, as well as to manage the well-known ports which automatically activate a particular analyzer for new connections.

 The file analysis framework provides an interface for driving the analysis of files, possibly independent of any network protocol over which they’re transported.

 This framework is intended to create an output and filtering path for internally generated messages/warnings/errors.